renspringlea/ryba.ren/index.markdown

 * Wild Things (Laura Kay) [fiction]
 * The Suffering Body in Sport: Shifting Thresholds of Pain, Risk and Injury (ed.
 Kevin Young)
 * The Ornament of the World: How Muslims, Jews, and Christians Created a Culture of Tolerance in Medieval Spain (Maria Rosa Menocal)
-* What Is Real?
-The Unfinished Quest for the Meaning of Quantum Physics (Adam Becker)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*